‘Roseanne’ Revival: Laurie Metcalf Talks About Her Return To TV As Jackie Harris

 Laurie Metcalf has had a lot of changes in her career over the past 20 years.
-Metcalf’s breakout role on Roseanne made her a three-time Emmy winner, and she returns for the revival of the show as an Oscar nominee for her work in the film, Lady Bird.
+Metcalf’s breakout role on Roseanne made her a three-time Emmy winner, and she returns for the revival of the show as an Oscar nominee for her work in the film Lady Bird.
 By the time the Roseanne reboot debuts in late March, Metcalf could be an Academy Award-winning actress.

 Roseanne fans recall Laurie Metcalf’s character, Jackie Harris, as a devoted aunt with a complicated love life.
 Over the original series’ nine-season run, Jackie was in relationships with her boss Booker Brooks (George Clooney) and a physically abusive boyfriend named Fisher (Matt Roth) before her short marriage to Fred Oakland (Michael O’Keefe).
 Jackie and Fred also had a son, Andy.
 In the 1998 Roseanne finale, it was revealed that Jackie was actually a lesbian, one of several Roseanne finale revelations that will be addressed when the show picks up for its 10th season in the present day.